8TSC Soldier starts anew after joining Army

 |0

-This work, 8TSC Soldier starts anew after joining Army [Image 4 of 4], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 8TSC Soldier starts anew after joining Army, by SGT Nickson Schenk, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT